 While these are all super healthy foods that are definitely good for nourishing your pregnant body, they can cause gas in newborn babies.
 When babies have too much gas they can become uncomfortable and fussy.

 Many babies will squirm and even turn red when they have trapped gas.
-Avoiding these gassy vegetables while breastfeeding can help avoid extra discomfort in your newborn.
+If you notice these symptoms in your baby, try avoiding these gassy vegetables while breastfeeding for a week and see if your baby has less gas.

 Make sure to pin this infographic for later!